brandur/sorg/content/drafts/postgres-sortsupport.md

 ---
-title: "SortSupport: How Postgres Sorts at Speed"
+title: "SortSupport: Sorting in Postgres Postgres at Speed"
 published_at: 2019-01-24T19:19:18Z
 location: San Francisco
 hook: TODO
 ---

-An interesting aspect of systems like Postgres is that optimizations that might not make sense in other contexts because of how time consuming they are to write or the additional complexity stemming from their implementation *do* make sense because of the incredible leverage involved.
-You don't just speed up a couple of installations -- you speed up _millions_ of them around the world.
+Most often, there's a trade off involved in optimizing software.
+The cost of better performance is the time that it takes to an optimization in place, and the additional cost of maintenance for code that becomes more complex and more difficult to understand.

+Very often in the business world it's common to optimize for product development velocity instead of runtime speed.
+Time is generally spent building new things instead of making existing things faster, and code is kept simple and easy to understand so that adding new features or fixing bugs stays easy.

+That's not the case in all domains though.
+I've always found reading game code interesting because it's one place where it's common practice to optimize code even at the cost of modularity and maintainability.
+One way to accomplish that is to inline code in certain critical sections even to the point of absurdity.
+CryEngine, open-sourced a few years ago, has a few good examples of this, with [tick functions like this one][cryengine] that are 800+ lines long with 14 levels of indentation in places.

+Another class of software where it's common to think about optimizations is databases, and Postgres in particular has lots of interesting ones.
+Databases are an example of software that's extremely leveraged -- if you can find a way to make sorting rows or building indexes 10% faster, it won't be an improvement that affects just a couple users, it's one that'll energize millions of installations around the world.
+Advantageous enough that the enhancement is very often worth it, even at the cost of a challenging implementation and additional code complexity.

-One optimization in this vein that I want to talk about today is **SortSupport**.
-In essence SortSupport is a technique for localizing the information needed to compare data into places where it can be accessed very quickly, thereby making sorting data much faster.
-This is useful in places like using an `ORDER BY`, `DISTINCT`, and building indexes.
+An optimization in Postgres that's interested me for a while is **SortSupport**, a technique for localizing the information needed to compare data into places where it can be accessed very quickly, thereby making sorting data much faster.
+In some cases sorting gets as much as twice as fast (or more), which speeds up common database operations like using `ORDER BY`, `DISTINCT`, and building indexes.
+Let's take a closer look at how it works.

 ## Sorting with abbreviated keys (#abbreviated-keys)